Cloudify-PS/cloudify-training-labs/lab2/README.md

 cfy status
 ```

-You should see the output similar to the following.
+You should see output similar to the following.
 Make sure all components are running:

 ```bash
 Getting management services status... [ip=54.91.114.221]